-Subsequent to year end, the Directors of Peet Limited declared a final unfranked dividend of 3.5 cents per share in respect to FY14 that will be paid on Friday 31 October 2014, with a record date of Wednesday 1 October 2014.
+Subsequent to year-end, the Directors have declared a final unfranked dividend of 3.5 cents per share in respect to the year ended 30 June 2014.
+The dividend is to be paid on Friday, 31 October 2014, with a record date of Wednesday, 1 October 2014.

-The Company's Dividend Reinvestment Plan (DRP), which provides shareholders with an opportunity to acquire shares in the Company, remains in place.
+The Company's Dividend Reinvestment Plan (DRP), which provides shareholders with an opportunity to acquire shares in the Company, is activated and further details are included in a separate announcement to the market.